DHTMLX/docs-suite/docs/optimus_guides/index.md

 }
 ~~~

-The above sample shows that the dhtmlxLayout component possesses the *init* property.
-The property allows you to display View in the specified cell of the layout via the *show()* method in a short form.
+The above sample shows that the DHTMLX Layout component possesses the *init* property.
+The property allows you to display the View in the specified cell of the layout via the *show()* method in a short form.

-You can create any number of Views for your app and render them via the cells of dhtmlxLayout.
+You can create any number of Views for your app and render them via the cells of DHTMLX Layout.
 For more details on API and useful properties of the DHTMLX widgets, see below.

-<h3 id="component_class">Component class</h3>
+### Component class

 Component class is a service class that intended to create additional logic of the app without its further rendering.
 A new component class is inherited from the Component class.